 I wish I could respond to all your questions, but there simply aren't enough hours in the day.

-That's why I created this mastermind: to help even more of you.
+That's why I created this training program: to help even more of you.

 StartMaking a Course... about Making Courses...?
 (0:37)

 StartDo You Develop Content Offline First?
 (4:07)

 StartDo Shorter Courses Eventually Become Longer Courses?
 (5:06)

 StartWhy Do You Need to Build Your Email List?
 (2:38)